schmudde/blog/content/posts/2023-05-08-data-is-a-bad-idea.md

 4. Auditability: what data and processes were used to generate this data (dependencies)?
 5. Semantics: what does this raw data represent?

 Each one of these could constitute its own blog post.
 Their viability is due to a confluence of cultural priorities, technologies, and policy.
 I'll mostly gesture to the technologies.
-Link out if you want to know more.
+Follow the hyperlinks if you want to know more.

 ## 1. Provenance and Agency